-\Box Identification in biological sense is the determination of the group to which a specimen belongs, which assumes that organisms have been distinguished from one another, classified and circumscribed, as well as named by professional taxonomists.
+Identification in biological sense is the determination of the group to which a specimen belongs, which assumes that organisms have been distinguished from one another, classified and circumscribed, as well as named by professional taxonomists.
 Identification usually includes a direct comparison of the unknown specimen with classified, circumscribed, and named taxa or the use of some device such as key (Radford, 1986).
 An identification system is composed of named taxa having differentiating characters.
 The traditional methods of identification include expert determination, recognition, comparison (with the preserved specimens, i.e. herbarium) and the use of key and similar devices.
 The specimens also can be identified with the help of illustrations, photographs or descriptions.

-7.2 Herbarium
+9.3 Herbarium

-A herbarium is a store-house containing collection of plants, which have dried, pressed, mounted specimens on herbarium sheets, identified and classified according to some approved system of classification.
+An herbarium is a collection of plants, which have dried, pressed, mounted on herbarium sheets, identified & classified according to some approved system of classification.

-A herbarium is a "Hortus siccus" or "dry garden" and is used for study by botanists and students; they want as good material as possible to study.
+An herbarium is a "Hortus siccus" or "dry garden" and is used for study by botanists and students; they want as good material as possible to study.
 Plants are often collected in far-off places to be studied and correctly named.

-7.2.1 Historical background
+9.3.1 Historical Background: